Rapport (TV programme): History

 Rapport started in December 1969 with the launch of the second television channel, TV2.
 It went out between 19:10 and 19:30 each weekday following a 10-minute news bulletin from TV-nytt at 19:00 and preceding a longer TV-nytt programme at 19:30 on TV1.
 Rapport at this time focused on the in-depth coverage of selected news items.
 It was often considered left-leaning, thereby earning for TV2 as a whole the nickname of "the red channel".

 As part of a large-scale reorganization of news programming in 1972, the news on TV1 was rebranded as Aktuellt (in fact, a revival of its original name), with bulletins at 18:00 and 21:00 each evening, allowing Rapport to take over the popular 19.30 slot.
-At the same time Rapports was broadened (the old formula had never been very popular with viewers) and it soon became Sweden's most widely viewed news programme.
+At the same time Rapport was broadened (the old formula had never been very popular with viewers) and it soon became Sweden's most widely viewed news programme.

 Bengt Öste presented Rapport between 1978 and 21 January 1992.
 In January 1979, a late edition, known as Rapport 2, was added to the end of the day's schedule.

-In the 1990s Rapports responsibilities increased dramatically.
+In the 1990s, Rapports responsibilities increased dramatically.
 In 1993 Rapport began providing morning news bulletins as well as two afternoon bulletins at 16:00 on Kanal 1 and 17:00 on TV2.
 In 1995 the morning programme was rebranded as Rapport Morgon, Rapport having taken over the responsibility for the sofa-driven feature parts of the morning programme formerly made by the regions.
 This programme was SVT's answer to Nyhetsmorgon on TV4.
 Both TV4Nyheterna and Rapport began broadcasting a half-hour bulletin at noon in 1997.

 In 1999, SVT started a digital 24-hour news channel called SVT24.
 It was based on content from both Rapport and Aktuellt, but it soon took over most of the Rapport broadcasts.
 In 1999, the updates at 12:00, 16:00, 17:00 and in the late evening were taken over by SVT24 and in 2000 SVT24 also took over the morning bulletins with Rapport Morgon moving to the SVT24 studio.
 Suddenly, Rapport proper found itself providing only the prime-time early-evening programme (and the late-evening edition at weekends) on the second channel, by now known as SVT2.
 This relocation of news bulletins to SVT24 was, in fact, only a matter of branding and technology (SVT24 used more efficient digital technology which made broadcasts from there cheaper), SVT having in 2000 merged all its news desks into one.